HABS-BRAIN/ai-driller/articles/eegpt.md

 ![EEGPT Architecture](articles/images/EEGPT_architecture.png)

 In a general case, the masked autoencoder learns features through a form of denoising autoencoder: input signals occluded with random patch masks are fed into the encoder, and the decoder predicts the original embeddings of the masked patches.

 $$\\min_{\\theta, \\phi} \\; \\mathbb{E}_{x \\sim \\mathcal{D}} \\; \\mathcal{H}(d_{\\phi}(z),\\, x \\odot (1 - \\mathbf{M})), \\quad
 \\text{where } z = f_{\\theta}(x \\odot \\mathbf{M})$$

-To improve representational quality, an auxiliary loss aligns masked and unmasked encodings:
+By minimizing the loss function, the model learns the optimal representation $z$ of the input signal.
+However, in practice, there is no explicit representation $z$ (no split of encoder and decoder) in the BERT-style model, and the model must be fine-tuned to locate effective representations.
+Thus, a spatio-temporal representation alignment branch ($ \mathcal{H}(z,\, f_{\theta}(x))$) is added to explicitly represent $z$:

 $$\\min_{\\theta, \\phi} \\; \\mathbb{E}_{x \\sim \\mathcal{D}} \\left[
 \\mathcal{H}(d_{\\phi}(z),\\, x \\odot (1 - \\mathbf{M})) + \\mathcal{H}(z,\\, f_{\\theta}(x))